 Humanities and STEM: Equal Pillars of Thriving Civilization

 In contemporary discourse, the STEM (Science, Technology, Engineering, and Mathematics) field is hailed as the most valuable for preparing students for a changing, technology-driven world.
 Undeniably, STEM drives innovation and produces tangible progress.
 However, focusing solely on STEM in education overlooks the other half of human development: the humanities.
-The humanities, history, literature, philosophy, languages, and arts are equally indispensable to human civilization.
-They cultivate critical thinking, moral reasoning, communication skills, and social awareness.
+The humanities—history, literature, philosophy, languages, and the arts—are equally indispensable to human civilization, cultivating critical thinking and moral reasoning as well as skills in communication andsocial awareness.
 The humanities should not be dismissed as a lesser option in secondary education; they deserve equal respect and support alongside STEM.

-One of the critical roles of the humanities is building the capacity to think deeply, question assumptions, evaluate evidence and arguments, and understand context.
+The critical role of the humanities is to build capacity in thinking deeply, questioning assumptions, evaluating arguments, and understanding contexts.
 As the California Learning Research Network notes, humanities courses teach students to “identify logical fallacies … evaluate the quality and reliability of information … [and] recognize bias,” all of which are vital for both academic success and being an informed, thoughtful citizen.
-(California Learning Resource Network 2025) Overall, humanities education helps individuals understand different cultures, histories, languages, and perspectives, broadening empathy and cultural literacy.
+(California Learning Resource Network 2025) Overall, humanities education helps individuals understand different cultures, histories, languages, and perspectives.
 In a fast-changing world with digital misinformation and social unrest, these abilities are arguably more important than ever.
 A society built on data and technology but lacking ethical awareness and cultural memory is at risk of losing its moral compass and social coherence.

-Civilizations are maintained not just by technological progress; they rely on stories, identity, collective memory, and the things that the humanities preserve.
-Humanities scholars track history, culture, belief systems, all the intangible threads that tie human societies together.
+Civilizations are not maintained by technological progress alone; rather, they rely on stories, identity, and collective memory—the things that the humanities preserve.
+Humanities scholars track history, culture, and belief systems, all the intangible threads that tie human societies together.
 As noted in a 2019 report done by The University of Texas Permian Basin, these disciplines “contribute to the maintenance and health of democracy via teaching skills of critical reasoning, debate, and evaluation of ideas.”
 (Quinn 2019) Without the humanities, societies risk losing cultural continuity and the ability to learn from past mistakes or appreciate collective heritage.
 Technological progress alone cannot sustain a civilization’s identity; only humanity’s stories and collective memory can.

 Beyond culture and ethics, the humanities also prepare people for real-world careers and challenges by equipping them with flexible, transferable skills.
 A recent 2023 study done by the University of Oxford of over 9,000 graduates found that humanities degrees help develop resilience, adaptability, and problem-solving, all skills essential “to adapt to challenging and changing labour markets,” ensuring they “open a path to success in a wide range of employment sectors.”
-(Oxford 2023) Humanities graduates enter a wide variety of fields, business, law, public service, and more; their skills give them a competitive advantage in a labor market that increasingly values human-centered skills over narrow technical ones.
-According to Amanda Hirsch, integrative education approaches used by Northern Illinois University that combine STEM and humanities, sometimes referred to as “humanistic STEM”, show positive outcomes in learning: improved communication and deeper problem-solving, allowing students to “gain versatile skills that strengthen technical abilities while preparing them to approach challenges holistically and through a socially conscious lens.”
-(Hirsch 2025) This further shows that the humanities are not just an idealistic “nice to have” but a foundation for thriving in diverse careers and an unpredictable, ever-evolving world.
+(Oxford 2023) Humanities graduates enter a wide variety of fields including: business, law, public service, and more.
+Their skills give them a competitive advantage in a labor market that increasingly values human-centered skills over narrow technical ones.
+According to Amanda Hirsch, integrative education approaches used by Northern Illinois University that combine STEM and humanities, sometimes referred to as “humanistic STEM”, show positive outcomes in learning.
+Students show improved communication and deeper problem-solving, allowing them to “gain versatile skills that strengthen technical abilities while preparing them to approach challenges holistically and through a socially conscious lens.
+(Hirsch 2025) This further shows that the humanities are not just idealistic and “nice to have”, but that they are a foundation for thriving in diverse careers in an unpredictable, ever-evolving world.